WHAT IS THE SOCIAL HOUSING REGISTER? |

 Qualifying persons are those that are:

-• Students temporarily absent from the islands for the sole purpose of taking a full time recognised course of education not available on the Islands are deemed to be resident on the island's during their temporary absence does not exceed 4 years and the student was ordinarily resident on the islands for the qualifying time of 2.5 out of the previous years immediately prior to commencement of the educational course
+- Students temporarily absent from the islands for the sole purpose of taking a recognised course of education not available on the Islands are deemed to be resident on the islands during their temporary absence provided the student was ordinarily resident on the islands for the qualifying time of 2.5 out of the previous years immediately prior to commencement of the educational course and for up to 24 months after completion of said course, providing it can be evidenced that this is required to gain necessary experience linked to their chosen field of education before returning to the islands

 Non qualifying persons are: